theogiraudet/Bookshelf/modules/@suite/README.md

 # 📚 Bookshelf Suite

-The **Bookshelf Suite** is the complete collection of all Bookshelf modules, combining core utilities, prefabs, and developer tools into a single package.
+The **Bookshelf Suite** is the complete Bookshelf package, combining all modules into one unified bundle.

 For more details and usage examples, check out the [documentation](https://docs.mcbookshelf.dev/en/latest/index.html).